• On Moral Grounds? Carbon Futures for Lowland Peat

 Flows, Histories, and Politics of Pollution in Europe (17–20 Century)

 Conference Report Dates: 28–29August, 2020.
 Organizers: Rachel Carson Center for Environment and Society (RCC) Conveners: Andrei Vinogradov (RCC) and Professor Julia Herzberg (Ludwig-Maximilians-Universität München).
 The online workshop started with welcome remarks by the conveners, who outlined the key methodological framework of the event.
-Pollution… Continue Reading “Flows, Histories, and Politics of Pollution in Europe (17–20 Century)”
+Pollution is one of the earliest topics in global environmental history, but…

 A Whale of a Time

 *Featured image: Sperm whales under attack, from Thomas Beale’s The Natural History of the Sperm Whale (1839).
 Photo: The New York Public Library via rawpixel, public domain.
 By: Daniel Dumas Zodiac crossings of rough seas, imperial expansion, and narratives of resistance and resilience.
-This… Continue Reading “A Whale of a Time”
+This is not the backdrop of an action flick coming to the…

 Bookshelf: The Breakthrough of Environmental History